-This month an insight into different ways Herbalists prescribe dosages of herbs.
+This blog gives an insight into different ways Herbalists prescribe dosages of herbs.

-Official dosages of herbs are given in the British Herbal Pharmacopeia, which very precisely outlines the type of preparation, concentration and dosage in millilitres.
+Official dosages of herbs are given in the British Herbal Pharmacopeia, which very precisely outlines the type of preparation, concentration and dosage in milliliters.
 It’s a reference text for many herbalists.

 Another school of Herb dosing exists which is called simpling.
 It has deep roots in folk herbalism going back may centuries.
 This means that prescriptions are often a single herb and the dose is given in drops.
 XYZ number of drops so many times per day.

 The legendary Australian Herbalist Dorothy Hall (who trained a lot of currently practising herbalists) taught dosage to her students by drops and also the aim of being able to see clearly when a single herb would do.